What is a lithium-ion battery and how does it work?

 Lithium air batteries

-Website on batteries and battery reuse created by Clean Energy Bridget to Research REU student Alek Lazarski.
+- Website on batteries and battery reuse created by Clean Energy Bridge to Research REU student Alek Lazarski.

-Lithium-ion battery (Wikipedia) provides a good overview of the Lithium-ion battery chemistry and its development. https://en.wikipedia.org/wiki/Lithium-ion_battery
+- Wikipedia provides a good overview of Li-ion battery chemistry and its development. https://en.wikipedia.org/wiki/Lithium-ion_battery